 The most important thing for me is that I’ve used my talents as a writer to enable the Ogoni people to confront their tormentors.
 I was not able to do it as a politician or a businessman.
 My writing did it.
 And it makes me feel good.
 Ken Saro-Wiwa, last letter to William Boyd while under arrest, 1995

-Come together in Ken’s name to create art and activism that will unroll a year of visionary and effective interventions.
-Help make an unstoppable movement, a catalyst for change.
+In 2015 we came together in Ken’s name to create art and activism that will unroll a year of visionary and effective interventions.
+Together we helped sustain the movement, a catalyst for change.

 There is no going back on the 90 day deadline ultimatum delivered to the Nigerian Government and oil companies to implement the UNEP report on oil pollution in Ogoniland.
 We are mobilizing for a series of non-violent direct actions that will cripple economic activity.